Maintenance By Carter Hayes March 12, 2026 15 min read

 Tread-depth gauge measuring inner, center, and outer tire tread locations for tire wear documentation

 A tire-wear map turns a quick look into useful maintenance data.
-Measure tread depth at the same points every time, record the vehicle mileage, and compare the results after rotation, alignment, or pressure correction.
+Measure tread depth at the same locations each time, record the vehicle mileage, and compare the results after pressure correction, rotation, alignment, balancing, or suspension service.

-• Use a tread-depth gauge for accurate readings.
+• Use a tread-depth gauge for the most repeatable readings.

-• Compare front tires with rear tires to identify rotation or alignment issues.
+• Compare front tires with rear tires to identify position-related wear.

-• Look for wear bars, cracks, embedded objects, bulges, and exposed cords.
+• Look for wear bars, cracks, embedded objects, bulges, cuts, and exposed cords.

 Write down exactly where the wear appears and how severe it is.
-Avoid vague notes like “front tire bad.”
-Instead, record the tire position, measurement points, tread depths, mileage, wear pattern, and suspected cause.
+Avoid vague notes such as “front tire bad.”
+Record the tire position, measurement points, tread depths, mileage, pressure, visible pattern, symptoms, and service performed.

 Tire Position Wear Type Example Note